Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Preface: Three Hopf algebras

 \end{enumerate}

-\begin{df} $\tilde\PQ$ be the quotient of $\PQ$ with respect to the following homogeneous relations (1),(2),(3) and (4), let $\HB$ be the quotient of $\PQ$ with respect to (1), (3), (4) and let $\tilde\HB$ be the quotient by (1),(2),(4),(5) and (6). \end{df} Again one can generalize to a finite set $S$.
+\begin{df} $\tilde\PQ$ be the quotient of $\PQ$ with respect to the homogeneous relations stemming from conditions (1),(2),(3) and (4), let $\HB$ be the quotient of $\PQ$ with respect to relations of the conditions (1), (3), (4) and let $\tilde\HB$ be the quotient by the relations given in the conditions (1),(2),(4),(5) and (6). \end{df} Again one can generalize to a finite set $S$.

 \begin{thm}\cite{Gont,brownann,browndecomp} $\Delta$ and the grading descend to $\tilde \PQ$ and using the unique antipode is a graded connected Hopf algebra.
 Furthermore (1), (2), (3) imply (4). $\HB$ and $\tilde\HB$ are graded connected Hopf algebras as well. \end{thm}